ABOVE: Closeup of Hart's leather arm guard. Click to enlarge.

 BELOW: Readers George Goodchild and Tamara Kroencke determined that it was made by the S.C. (for Samuel Caldwell) Gallup Saddle Co. of Pueblo, Colorado.
 S.C.
 Gallup used this mark in the early 1900s.

 Magic lantern slide advertising the 1918 William S. Hart vehicle, "The Border Wireless," from Artcraft Pictures, a Famous Players-Lasky company.

 Glass, paper, and tape, 3¼x4 inches (standard size), by the Excelsior Illustrating Company of New York City.
-Lantern slides were the movie trailers of their day.
+Shown with the equivalent of a slide projector, lantern slides were the movie trailers of their day.

 In keeping with Hart's typical bad man-turns-good trope, writer C. Gardner Sullivan has created a protagonist who is on the run from the law when he discovers that he has run right into a